JulianKemmerer/PipelineC/docs/RAW_VHDL_DESIGN.md

 represents an operation-boundary register; an empty stage in the interior is padding and is not legal.

-## One-logic-level leaves
+## Integer MUX bit chunks and one-logic-level leaves

+An integer `MUX_uintN_t`/`MUX_intN_t` with one or more local slices emits only the selected output bit chunk in each stage and carries the partial result through the normal leaf pipeline record.
+This is a genuine logic split: each stage's one-bit select drives only its chunk rather than the complete output bank.
+The initial landscape still treats the MUX interior as atomic so the fewest-stage planner retains the established operation-boundary geometry.
+After a full-design timing miss, the sweep may try one typed midpoint-chunk neighbor before selecting a denser schedule.

 The repeated `stage_for_1ll`/`stage_for_op` generators put all of a 1LL operation in exactly one stage.
 With one slice, the fraction chooses which side of the operation is registered.
 With two slices, the operation sits between input and output registers.
 A third slice cannot shorten the logic, so `LEAF_MAX_SPLIT_SLICES` caps these leaves at two and the typed planner normally exposes their useful output boundary directly.

-A wide mux is consequently not bit-chunked today.
-Its width still affects the measured delay and cache key, but relaxing the 1LL cap requires a genuinely chunked mux generator and separate functional/timing evidence; changing the classification alone would only add padding registers.
+This remains the contract for non-integer MUXes and the other 1LL operations; changing their classification alone would only add padding registers.

 ## Operation-boundary lowering

 An `instance_output` placement is lowered by setting the target instance's output-register flag.
 It does not get projected recursively into every child.
-A `bit_internal` placement is legal only for a `SPLIT_KIND_BITS` leaf and is lowered into that leaf's `_slices`.
+A `bit_internal` placement is legal only for a `SPLIT_KIND_BITS` or `SPLIT_KIND_MUX_BITS` leaf and is lowered into that leaf's `_slices` plus, for exact mode, `_exact_bit_boundaries`.
 The normal VHDL pipeline map then delays other live wires as needed to keep dependencies aligned.

 This distinction is important for ordinary user code.
 A user need not write helper functions that are approximately one stage long: elaboration already